Medical Management Asssociates ("MMA")

 A better statistic to evaluate your collection

-performance is the Adjusted Collection Ratio (ARC).
+performance is the Adjusted Collection Ratio (ACR).
 This statistic is calculated

 by dividing net payments (gross payments less refunds, returned checks